deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 They were some good fucking noodles, too.
 A bit like miso soba soup with ginger.
 Maybe slurping them up inexpertly with an alien eating utensil undermined the fearsome death mask visage a bit, but that had been for the House goons’ benefit, not the general public’s.
 And slurping was universal language for tasty and appreciated.

-More specific to Gaoians was their tongue licking every part of their own face, which Bruuk did while his tail beat out a steady metallic beat on the bin next to him.
+More specific to Gaoians was their tongue licking every part of their own face, which Bruuk did while his tail hammered out a steady metallic beat on the bin next to him.

 They left a generous tip, and kept on walking.
 Well, Ian walked.
 Bruuk, on the other hand...